Jim Blyth (footballer, born 1955): Coaching career

 Blyth was a goalkeeping coach under Gordon Strachan when he was the manager at Coventry City, but departed when Strachan and assistant Garry Pendrey were dismissed from their posts in 2001.
 During his time at Coventry he was responsible for the signing of 16-year-old Chris Kirkland, who went on to play first team football for the Sky Blues before smashing the British transfer fee for a goalkeeper (£6 million) when bought by Liverpool in August 2001.

 Blyth has worked with several International goalkeepers including, Artur Boruc, David Marshall, Magnus Hedman and Chris Kirkland.

 Blyth was the goalkeeping coach at Celtic, joining them in July 2005, appointed by Gordon Strachan.
-While Blyth was with 'the Bhoys', the club won three SPL titles, the Scottish Cup and Scottish League Cup twice, and qualified two seasons in a row for to the knockout stage of the UEFA Champions League in 2006/07 and 2007/08.
+While Blyth was with 'the Bhoys', the club won three SPL titles, the Scottish Cup and Scottish League Cup twice, and qualified for the knockout stage of the UEFA Champions League in two consecutive seasons, 2006–07 and 2007–08.
 This run included taking AC Milan into extra time in the San Siro before losing to 0–1 to the eventual champions.
 He and Garry Pendrey left Celtic after the resignation of Gordon Strachan in May 2009.
 He reunited with them at Middlesbrough in May 2010.